 A second alternative is to change your computer's power management settings so it does not go to sleep; however, this may not be appropriate for portable computers.
 To change your power management setting under Windows, see the "Power Options" item in the Control Panel.

-If you continue to have difficulty with Secure Connections, VPNs, and AOL, please review the steps above to be sure you have addressed these issues.
+If you continue to have difficulty with Secure Connections, VPNs, and AOL, please review the steps in the previous pages to be sure you have addressed these issues.

 Appendix C: Internet Connection Setting Table